 3. Adding your entry in the notes below this heading (see the next section for details).

 Documenting death confirmation in the notes

-2. Document who was present whilst you were confirming the death (staff/deceased patient’s family and friends)
+2. Document who was present whilst you were confirming the death (e.g. staff members and/or the deceased patient’s family and friends).

 3. Document the circumstances of the death:

 Location of the patient

 The individual who first noted the patient to be dead

 Any individual present at the moment of death